ttkorhonen/e3pages/docs/kb/training/workbook/5_e3_modes.md

 * `make build`
 * `make install`

-The following additional `make` targets are of particular importance while using development mode.
+The following additional `make` targets are of particular importance while using standard mode.

 * `make vars`: Prints out a list of relevant environment variables.
 Useful for debugging the environment.
 * `make debug`: Runs a debug of the build process, printing out the values of certain intermediate build variables.